 BAS / ASR and ABS lights staying ON in your Mercedes-Benz?
-In this article, we will show you how to troubleshoot BAS/ASR light problems.
-What ASR, BAS, ABS lights mean.
+This article will show you how to troubleshoot BAS/ASR light problems.
+What ASR, BAS, and ABS lights mean.
 Common problems and possible solutions.

 Common Mercedes BAS & ASR Problems

 - ABS/ ASR/ BAS Fault Codes

 - BAS/ASR Light Stay On Instrument Cluster

 - Mercedes goes into limp mode, stuck in gear